 Please check the Private Lesson Calendars to also understand when Semi-Private Lessons are available.

-Please email (cedarridgeequines@gmail.com) or text (530) 263-3433 Amy directly to schedule private/semi private lessons.
+530-263-3433 or email at: cedarridgeequines@gmail.com to schedule private/semi private lessons.

 (Not every class is offered year around, please check schedule for available classes)